Breast Milk Pumping: Techniques, Tips, and Benefits

 The Challenges of Pumping Breast Milk

-Though pumping is a relatively straightforward process, some moms may encounter a few issues along the way.
+Though pumping is a relatively straightforward process, some parents may encounter a few issues along the way.
 Here are a few potential challenges of pumping breast milk:

 Pumping can sometimes cause sore nipples, breast discomfort, and even infection if the pump is not cleaned properly.